learningequality/velox/README.md

 1) command line arguments
 2) `settings` module
 3) internally set defaults
-4) environment variables (currently only for PostgreSQL credentials)

 #### Using the `settings` module
 To enable the `settings` module simply copy the `settings.example.py`, rename it to `settings.py` and configure as per your development environment settings.